centreon/centreon-documentation/en/health/centreon-agent.md

         environment: production
     ```

-    If you have multiple environments of the same kind, you can suffix your type of environnement, for instance: "production_client1".
+    If you have multiple environments of the same kind, you can suffix your type of environment, for instance: "production_client1".

 4. Enable the **centreon-agent** Service: